acend/openshift-operations-training/content/en/docs/02/03_restore.md

 ## Task {{% param sectionnumber %}}.1: Restoring user workload backups

 In the backup lab you created a scheduled backup of all resources in namespace `uptime-app-prod`.
-Now we will test the restore process.
+Now we are going to test the restore procedure.

 Go ahead and delete the namespace `uptime-app-prod`: